-The Student Ambassador provides impartial legal advice about issues related to your studies.
+The Student Ambassador provides impartial advice about issues related to your studies.
 The ambassador can help you get an overview of your rights and obligations concerning specific procedures at the University.

 All conversations and meetings are in the strictest confidence and all advice is provided without obligation.

 Do you experience unfair treatment or are you in a procedural grey area and don’t know who to contact?
 Contact the Student Ambassador for guidance and sparring.